Skip to Content

 How the codebase is organized

 HTTP routes live under app/routers/, with Pydantic types in app/schemas/ and SQLAlchemy models in app/models/.
 Shared database helpers sit in app/crud.py.
 Authentication and token handling are grouped under app/auth/ (see Authentication).
 Celery-related code is split between tasks/ (what runs in the worker), celery/ (app wiring), and worker.py at the package root.
-Database migrations are Alembic revisions under src/rhesis/backend/alembic/; start.sh runs them for local development when SQLALCHEMY_DB_HOST is set.
+Database migrations are Alembic revisions under src/rhesis/backend/alembic/, applied by migrate.sh (see above).

 A trimmed view of apps/backend: